gyurebalint/FlexConfigurator/README.md

 drawing to our manufacturer as we should.

 ## About the app
-This is a basic webapp that based on some input parameters shows the part you'll want to produce and can export it to PDF to send it to production.
+This is a basic webapp, based on some input parameters it shows the part you'll want to produce and can export it to PDF to send it to production.
 This is a local html document, running JavaScript on it.
 I tried to make it look as professional as I could, plus I prepared it for future data collection, for now it is not an online tool.